 The political connections and commitments of think tanks often make it difficult for readers of their publications to separate recommendations based on research from recommendations based on ideology.
-The researchers employed at think tanks also suffer from this, for example, when their genuine findings and discoveries do not find their way as references in scholarly journals and monographs.
+The researchers employed at think tanks also suffer from this, for example, when their genuine findings and discoveries do not turn out to be references in scholarly journals and monographs.
 The recent trend in publications from think tanks to separate the research base by using subtitles should be encouraged.